-Patrick G. Eddington is a policy analyst in homeland security and civil liberties at the Cato Institute.
+Patrick G. Eddington is a research fellow in homeland security and civil liberties at the Cato Institute.
 From 2004 to 2014 he served as communications director and later as senior policy advisor to Rep. Rush Holt (D-NJ).
 Eddington’s legislative portfolio included the full range of security-related issues, with an emphasis on intelligence policy reform in the areas of surveillance, detainee interrogation, and the use of drones, both in overseas and domestic contexts.
 He is also Adjunct Assistant Professor at Georgetown University’s Center for Security Studies.

 From 1988 to 1996 Eddington was a military imagery analyst at the CIA’s National Photographic Interpretation Center.
 He received numerous accolades for his analytical work, including letters of commendation from the Joint Special Operations Command, the Joint Warfare Analysis Center and the CIA’s Office of Military Affairs.
 His analytical assignments included monitoring the breakup of the former Soviet Union and providing military assessments to policymakers on Iraqi and Iranian conventional forces.